antwarjs/antwar/CONTRIBUTING.md

 This process will run `smoketest`.
 You can also do `npm run site`.

-There's also a TDD mode for testing and building the project while developing.
-Run it through `npm run watch`.
+To build the project automatically, use `npm run build:watch`. `npm run test:watch` does the same for tests.